bickelmps/DIC_FFT_ETHZ/README.md

 ﻿
-# DIC using a FFT-approach
+# Digital Image Correlation using an FFT-approach

 for 8bit, equal dim, single- and multi-channel images